mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

 In this document you can learn hoow GC2 is used, and how the different parts work.

 API documentation for GC2 is made in swagger.
-This means that teh documentation on the site you work on.
+This means that the documentation is on the site you work on.
 To find the dokumentation you will have to navigate to an url at your site.
 The url is made like this <GC2 site url>/swagger-ui/

 It is important that you use the API-documentation on your actual site.
-IT will always apply to the version of GC2 that you develop on. `Here you can see an example of the dokumentation. <https://dk.gc2.io/swagger-ui/>`_
+It will always apply to the version of GC2 that you develop on. `Here you can see an example of the dokumentation. <https://dk.gc2.io/swagger-ui/>`_

 *****************************************************************